IMAGINARY/cindyjs-apps/README.md

 To only install one or more apps (instead of the whole collection) copy the app directory and the **common** directory.

+## Embedding

+Each app includes an app.html file in which it runs at a fixed size and an index.html file that embeds the app in a container that resizes to fill the whole window by using the cindy-viewer library.
+See the "viewer/README.md" file for instructions to embed the apps in your own pages / apps in containers of any size.

 ## i18n

 The apps can be loaded in a different language by passing the language code through the `lang` query string parameter.